dp-pcs/Trilogy-AI-CoE-MCP-Remote/README.md

 ## About

-This project demonstrates how to create a Model Context Protocol server that connects AI assistants to external data sources.
+This project demonstrates how to create a **remote** Model Context Protocol server that can be deployed to cloud platforms, making AI assistant integrations more accessible by eliminating the need for local server hosting.
 It's part of the AI Center of Excellence at Trilogy's initiative to showcase practical AI integration patterns.